mscwilson/tracker_estate/tracker_details/golang.md

 Event index counter for session | no
 Timestamp on session | no
 Asynchronous event sending | yes
-Retry with exponential back-off | no
+Event sending retry | n
 Plug-in architecture | no
 Events are different classes |
 Events are different functions |